☎️ Read the FAQ, but still have a question?

 3. Who can apply for grants?

-Applicants should be US-based nonprofit organizations.
+Applicants should be US-based nonprofit organizations, though the programs can be operating in non-US markets.
 We encourage partnerships between nonprofits and for-profit startups, consultants, and other technology experts.
 For-profit social enterprises will be considered on a case-by-case basis for mission alignment, with the opportunity to use a fiscal sponsor or nonprofit partner as an intermediary.

 For the scaling phase, Ballmer Group will prioritize direct service nonprofits with existing service delivery mechanisms.
 Non-tech forward organizations without a productization plan are also encouraged to apply.